 The requirements described in this section vary from role to role.
-For instance, a remote voting location worker will have different identification and authentication characteristics than a voter.
+For instance, a kiosk worker will have different identification and authentication characteristics than a voter.
 Also, for selected critical functions there may be cases where split knowledge or dual authorization is necessary to ensure security.
 This is especially relevant for critical cryptographic key management functions.